Free Education

 Say Less, Not More

-Over-explaining invites argument.
-Clear, brief responses give fewer openings for manipulation.
+Over-explaining can invite argument.
+Clear, brief responses give fewer openings for circular conflict.

 Pause Before Responding